-On behalf of our faculty, residents, fellows and staff, welcome to the home page of the Department of Pathology and Laboratory Medicine at the University of Kentucky Chandler Medical Center in Lexington, Kentucky.
+WELCOME to the Department of Pathology and Laboratory Medicine at the University of Kentucky Chandler Medical Center in Lexington, Kentucky.
 I hope that this site will inform you about our department, our facilities and our people as well as convey our pride in our department and the science and profession of pathology.
-I invite you to contact me (email@example.com) or other faculty or staff with any questions that you may have about our department.
+I invite you to contact me or other faculty or staff with any questions that you may have about our department.

-A common definition of pathology -- the study of the mechanisms of disease and their effects on the human body – emphasizes the key role of the science of pathology in understanding the pathogenesis and manifestations of human diseases as a prerequisite to their treatment.
-We also believe strongly that pathology practice is about patients, not specimens!
-Our teaching of medical students at the University of Kentucky -- who first encounter physicians as teachers in our sophomore pathology course -- as well as our residency and fellowship training programs are heavily influenced by that philosophy.
+PATHOLOGY IS ABOUT PATIENTS, NOT SPECIMENS.
+At the University of Kentucky, we strongly believe that pathology practice is about patients, not specimens!
+Our teaching of medical students at the University of Kentucky, as well as our residency and fellowship training programs are heavily influenced by that philosophy.
 We continue to believe in the time-honored concept of the pathologist as the “doctor’s doctor” and a major advocate for excellent patient care.

-We achieve our missions through the team effort of our faculty, residents, fellows and staff.
+We achieve our missions through a team effort of faculty, residents, fellows and staff.
 Our faculty have been recruited with diverse interests and capabilities in keeping with the clinical, research, and educational needs of the department.
-Currently, the Department has 35 full time faculty members with additional faculty with part time assignments in Pathology and primary appointments in other departments.
-Many of our faculty have shared or joint appointments in other departments or centers including the Markey Cancer center, the Sanders-Brown Center on Aging, and the departments of Anatomy and Neurobiology, Biochemistry, Microbiology and Immunology, Pediatrics, OB-GYN, Neurology, Internal Medicine and Surgery as well as the College of Allied Health Sciences and the Graduate Center for Toxicology.
+Currently, the Department has 45 full time faculty members.
+Many of our faculty have shared or joint appointments in other departments, including the Markey Cancer Center, the Sanders-Brown Center on Aging, and the departments of Microbiology and Immunology, as well as the College of Health Sciences and the Graduate Center for Toxicology.
 These shared appointments underscore our tam approach to optimizing patient care, research, and education.

 Our faculty members serve as leaders in American Pathology and are active participants in regional, national and international societies including the College of American Pathologists, the American Society of Cytopathologists, the US Canadian Association of Pathologists, the National Board of Medical Examiners and test committees of the American Board of Pathology.

-A key component of the department's training philosophy is a team approach that links residents, staff and faculty to the recruitment of quality candidates with professional and personal qualities consistent with department goals.
+A key component of the department's training philosophy is fostering personal and professional growth by exposure to diverse educational opportunities.
 Our faculty is committed to education in the areas of anatomic pathology, clinical laboratory medicine, and research.
-Important elements of the program include a department Residency Program Oversight Committee and a resident mentoring program.
-We also offer one-year fellowships in cytopathology, neuropathology and surgical pathology as well as a combined 2-year cytopathology and surgical pathology fellowship.
+We also offer one-year fellowships in cytopathology, clinical chemistry, neuropathology, and surgical pathology.
 Our residents participate in core and advanced rotations in the major areas of anatomic pathology (autopsy, surgical pathology, cytopathology, neuropathology, dermatopathology, electron microscopy, forensic pathology and cytogenetics) and clinical pathology (clinical chemistry, microbiology, hematology, immunopathology and blood banking).
-We are proud that our residency program is fully accredited by the Residency Review Committee of the ACGME.
+We are proud that our residency program is fully accredited by the ACGME.
 In addition to core rotations, training in Immunopathology, molecular diagnostics and laboratory management prepare the residents to be true consultants to their clinician colleagues and institutions.
-In the past several years residents have participated in College of American Pathologist Laboratory Accreditation Inspections of clinical laboratories at other academic health centers in New York, Tennessee, Connecticut, Ohio and Pennsylvania.
+In the past several years, residents have participated in College of American Pathologist Laboratory Accreditation Inspections of clinical laboratories at other academic health centers all over the United States.

 Our research programs encompass diverse areas of investigation in the molecular genetics of cancer, aging, and neurodegenerative disorders.
 We also conduct translational research, involving clinicians and scientists from multiple departments at UK.
 We also focus on creating synergies between our experimental pathology group and our clinical faculty.
-We are also pursuing opportunities for collaborative research with investigators in other departments and centers.
+In all these areas, trainees participate.